Navigating Early-Stage Funding Without Regrets

 Structuring your documents with realistic exit pathways in mind is essential.
 Three things deserve particular attention: drag-along rights, liquidation preferences and how these two are interconnected.

-Liquidation preferences determine how exit proceeds are distributed - who gets paid first and in what order.
-The European market standard remains a 1x non-participating liquidation preference.
+Liquidation preferences determine how exit proceeds are distributed — who gets paid first and in what order.
+The European market standard remains a 1x non-participating liquidation preference: preferred shareholders typically receive their investment back first (unless conversion into common shares yields a better outcome).

 The Bottom Line